elazarcoh/simply-view-image-for-python-debugging/README.md

   It might happen when (very) large, non-`numpy` array object, is being used.
   The solution to it is to set the `restrictImageTypes` setting to `true` (should be by default).

+* **Selecting different call-stack frame does not work as expected.**

+  Use the command: `Debug View Python: Update Frame ID`.

+  Why:
+  > I couldn't find a way to get the current frame, if it was changed by the user (again and again).
+  > So, I've added a command to force VSCode "tell" me the current frame.
+  > It's a bit hacky, but it works, I think.

 ## Feature-Requests

 If you want me to add other debug-viewers for your objects, please open an issue for it, and provide simple example (in python, of course) of how to save an image from your object.